Control Barrier Functions for Collision Avoidance Between Strongly Convex Regions

 \end{lemma}

-NCBFs are a generalization of Control Barrier Functions (CBFs)~\cite{ames2019control} to nonsmooth functions, and the constraint \eqref{eq:ncbf-constraint} is called the NCBF constraint.
-The safety for the system \eqref{eq:n-affine-systems} can be enforced by choosing $h^{ij}$ as an NCBF, but, as opposed to previous work on CBFs, the minimum distance $h^{ij}$ is implicitly calculated as the solution of a minimization problem.
-In the following sections, we will show how to explicitly enforce \eqref{eq:ncbf-constraint} for the minimum distance function $h^{ij}$ for both strictly convex sets and polytopic sets.
-We first analyze the general properties of the minimum distance function for convex sets in Sec.~\ref{sec:minimum-distance-between-convex-sets}.
-In Sec.~\ref{sec:smoothness-properties-for-strictly-convex-sets} and Sec.~\ref{sec:smoothness-properties-for-polytopes}, we derive a set of smooth, explicit constraints for the derivative of the minimum distance for strictly convex sets and polytopes respectively.
-These constraints are then used to enforce the NCBF constraint \eqref{eq:ncbf-constraint} and prove safety in Sec.~\ref{sec:ncbfs-for-strictly-convex-sets} and Sec.~\ref{sec:ncbfs-for-polytopes}.
-A flowchart of results is shown in Fig.~\ref{fig:results-flowchart}.
+The strong safety for the closed-loop system \cref{eq:n-affine-systems-feedback} can be enforced by choosing the minimum distance function $h$ as an NCBF and using the CBF constraint \cref{eq:ncbf-constraint}, but, as opposed to previous work on CBFs, the minimum distance $h$ is implicitly computed using an optimization problem.
+In the following sections, we will show how to explicitly enforce \cref{eq:ncbf-constraint} for the minimum distance function $h$ for the collision pair $(\mathcal{C}^i, \mathcal{C}^j)$.